j-oshi/docker-notebook-example/README.md

 #### To set and run with dockers
 cd into folder <br >

-#### Run managa_pip
+#### Run manage_pip
 The use of `pip freeze > -l > requirements.txt` to update the packages has led to installation failure in some cases. <br >

 The `pip freeze` command was found to appended incompatible local environments packages from source that are not required in a different installation setting.
-Run the command below when installing or uninstalling addtional packages to avoid installation failure. <br >
+Run the command below when installing or uninstalling addtional packages to avoid installation failures. <br >

 `> python manage_pip install|uninstall packages`